“The young musician (...) once again demonstrates her confidence and genuine

 Born into a family of professional musicians Lucie began to study the recorder with Rob Beek at the Muziekschool van Amsterdam at the age of 5.
-In 2011, after winning several important youth competitions, she was taken on as a student at the prestigious Sweelinck Academie at the Amsterdam Conservatorium, where she is now a regular student with Walter van Hauwe.
-Also a talented pianist, she first studied with Marjés Benoist and is now in the class of Jan Wijn at the Amsterdam Conservatorium.
-She was a member of the National Children’s Choir for seven years, performing with conductors such as Sir Simon Rattle, Mariss Jansons and Jaap van Zweden.Download CV (dutch) Download CV (english) Download CV (german)
+In 2011, after winning many competitions, she moved to the prestigious Sweelinck Academie at the Amsterdam Conservatorium, where she is now a student with Walter van Hauwe.
+Also a talented pianist, she first studied with Marjés Benoist and is now in Jan Wijn’s class at the Amsterdam Conservatorium.
+She was a member of the National Children’s Choir for seven years, performing with conductors such as Sir Simon Rattle, Mariss Jansons, Jaap van Zweden.
+Lucie plays on recorders by Morgan, Kulossa, Blezinger and Hirao with the generous support of the Prins Bernhard Foundation.Download CV (dutch) Download CV (english) Download CV (german)